HuskyHacks/the-crown-defcon615/README.md

 ## Instructions
 This entire talk is a series of Jupyter Notebooks!

 To use this repo, you can do one of two things.

-The Notebooks offer a guided walkthrough of Nim research, and you can simply read and interact with them entirely in Jupyter Notebooks.
+The Notebooks offer a guided walkthrough of Nim research and you can simply read and interact with them entirely in Jupyter Notebooks.
+Think of it like an interactive museum exhibit or science fair project!

 But if you want the most out of the material, you can set up a mini malware analysis workstation, examine the code, examine the binaries, all kinds of stuff!
 It's up to you.

 ### If you want to do just the stuff in the notebooks...
 - Clone this repo: